Sam Sayed Morsy

 Date of birth

-Sam Morsy signed for Latics in a two and a half year deal from Chesterfield in January 2016, for an undisclosed fee, which was extended by a year until 2019 in January 2017.
+Sam Morsy signed for Latics from Chesterfield in January 2016, for an undisclosed fee, initially on a deal until the end of the 2017-18 season before that was extended by a further year in January '17.

-After making his debut against his former club Port Vale at the end of January, Morsy added a further 15 appearances in 2015-16 – ending up on the losing side on just one occasion as Latics lost 3-1 at Doncaster Rovers, and scoring his debut goal for the club with a superb effort in a 4-1 win at Swindon Town.
+After making his Latics debut against former club Port Vale, Morsy added a further 15 appearances in 2015-16 – ending up on the losing side on just one occasion as Latics lost 3-1 at Doncaster Rovers before scoring his debut goal for the club with a superb effort in a 4-1 win at Swindon Town.

 CAREER SO FAR